Combining the hybrid mimetic mixed method with the Scharfetter-Gummel scheme for magnetised transport in plasmas: Conclusion

-Even though the tests were only performed on Cartesian meshes, the HMM method is a gradient reconstruction method which can naturally be applied onto generic meshes, such as the magnetic field aligned meshes in \cite{PGO16-anisotropy,ZPFA19-numerics}.
+Numerical tests showed the robustness and applicability of the HMM-SG method on both uniform and distorted quadrilateral meshes.
+Hence, an interesting and natural follow-up would be the application of the proposed method onto the magnetic field aligned meshes in \cite{PGO16-anisotropy,ZPFA19-numerics}.
 Another interesting aspect to consider would be the application of the proposed scheme to models in cylindrical coordinates, which is commonly encountered in applications.
 Another avenue that may be explored for future research would involve using the complete flux scheme \cite{LDBMM13-CF,AB11-FVCF} or hybrid high order schemes \cite{DSGD15-adv-diff,DE15-HHO} for the spatial discretisation, which will allow us to resolve the peaks of the solution profile, even on coarse meshes.
 We also note that due to the use of a first-order Euler time integration scheme for the continuity equations, we might not have been able to fully take advantage of the second-order approximation of the charge densities.
 Hence it might also be interesting to investigate the use of second-order time integration schemes for the continuity equations, especially if it allows us to preserve the accuracy of the solution whilst taking much larger time steps.
 These are quite challenging aspects to explore since a proper study and choice of flux limiters would be needed to ensure that the numerical solutions do not exhibit nonphysical oscillations.